SpaceXpanse/Wanderers/README.md

 # SpaceXpanse: Wanderers
 Real Time Space Exploration Blockchain Game

-The name Wanderers came from the main goal in the game - to wander the vastness of Space.
+The name Wanderers is delivered from the main purpose of the game - to wander the vastness of Space and explore it's virtues.
 But it is also direct translation of the Latin word "Planets".